County seat: Taiwan

-In Taiwan, the first counties were first established in 1661 by the Kingdom of Tungning.
-The later ruler Qing empire inherited this type of administrative divisions.
-With the increase of Han Chinese population in Taiwan, the number of counties also grew by time.
-By the end of Qing era, there were 11 counties in Taiwan.
+In Taiwan, the first counties were established in 1661 by the Kingdom of Tungning.
+The later ruler Qing empire inherited this type of administrative division.
+With the increase of Han Chinese population in Taiwan, the number of counties also grew over time.
+By the end of the Qing era, there were 11 counties in Taiwan.
 Protestant missionaries in China first romanized the term as hien.
 When Taiwan became a Japanese colony in 1895, the hierarchy of divisions also incorporated into the Japanese system in the period when Taiwan was under Japanese rule.

 By September 1945, Taiwan was divided into 8 prefectures (州 and 廳), which remained after the Republic of China took over.

 There are 13 county seats in Taiwan, which function as county-administered cities, urban townships, or rural townships.